jtvberg/StreamDock/README.md

 ## Building
  The code builds for Mac, Windows and Linux.
- There are also some build scripts in place (NOTE: You may want to disable notarization in the mac build script while testing your build as this can take a long time.)
+ There are also some build scripts in place (NOTE: The buildMacTest script is in place to skip building for multiple environments and notarization.)
+ You need to create a .env file.
+There is an example.env file for guidance.

 ## Releases / Known Issues
  Bookmarks and settings from older versions of StreamDock will not show up properly in 2.0.0+